 We make placements primarily in the Pacific Northwest, but nationwide placement may be considered when follow-up care for the partnership can be assured.

 We do not charge our clients for their service dogs, but we do ask that they contribute to our work in whatever way they can.
-The cost of acquiring, training and placing an assistance dog and providing follow-up support to our clients is about $25,000 per dog.
+The cost of acquiring, training and placing an assistance dog and providing follow-up support to our clients is more than $25,000 per dog.
 That takes into account food, vet bills, staff time and the cost of dogs who must be career changed because they don’t work out for our program.

 We recognize the fact that many people are unable to afford the full cost of a dog, so we conduct fundraising and grant writing to make it possible to meet the demand for these life-changing partnerships.
 However, time spent fundraising is time away from training, so we strongly encourage our graduates to contribute financially and be actively involved in their own fundraising efforts to the extent they can.
 We are happy to explore different fundraising ideas.